 “For if we go on sinning deliberately after receiving the knowledge of the truth, there no longer remains a sacrifice for sins but a fearful expectation of judgment, and a fury of fire that will consume the adversaries.”

-Ask God to prune unfruitful branches in your life and deepen your faith and love of His Son.
+Ask God to prune the unfruitful branches in your life and to deepen your faith and love for His Son.

-We are called to be new creatures, set apart and holy, and to reconcile with one another.
+We are called to be new creations—set apart, holy, and reconciled with one another.

-So let us seek God’s will, the born-again experience, the changing and softening of our hearts, and walk in the love and forgiveness of Christ.
+Let us seek God’s will, embrace the born-again experience, allow our hearts to be softened and transformed, and walk in the love and forgiveness of Christ.

 We will not experience the fullness of God by striving, but by abiding.
-Stop trying, start relying upon – Jesus.
+Stop trying; start relying on Jesus.

-Don’t let Satan’s schemes confuse, distort, and deceive you.
-Repent, surrender, and place your faith solely in God.
+Do not allow Satan’s schemes to confuse, distort, or deceive you.
+Repent, surrender, stay alert at all times, and place your faith wholly in God.

 “But the one who endures to the end will be saved.”

-If you need some more in-depth thoughts on this subject, these videos may be helpful;
+If you’d like some more in-depth thoughts on this subject, these videos may be helpful:

 Thanks very much for this page, it has been an eye opener.